 Third class degrees are not accepted by any of our partner universities but in some cases this problem may be overcome by a higher degree for example a Masters qualification in a relevant subject area.

-For all primary programmes you must have GCSE Maths, GCSE English Language and GCSE Science at C or above – or the equivalent of that.
+For all primary programmes you must have GCSE Maths, GCSE English Language and GCSE in a Science at C or above (or Level 5) – or the equivalent of that.
 Some primary programmes specify the need for at least 5 GCSEs or equivalent.
 If you don't meet this requirement, please see guidance in our separate tab 'Overseas Qualifications and GCSE Equivalencies'

 Those who studied abroad